ptmrio/autorename-pdf/README.md

   autorename-pdf.exe "C:\path\to\folder"
   ```

-**Tipp**: Add the `autorename-pdf.exe` path to your system's PATH for easier access from the command line.
+**Tip**: Add the `autorename-pdf.exe` path to your system's PATH for easier access from the command line.

 ---